Obtaining a TGA Licence for a Sterile Compounding Facility

 If you are a sterile compounding pharmacy seeking to obtain a regulatory approval e.g. a TGA manufacturing licence or comply with the GMP relating to the manufacture of sterile products, we can help.

-In 2008, we helped Wesley Pharmacy become the first privately-owned cytotoxic compounding facility in Australia to achieve TGA manufacturing licencing.
+For example, we have been helping compounding pharmacies since 2006, in 2008 we helped Wesley Pharmacy become the first privately-owned cytotoxic compounding facility in Australia to achieve TGA manufacturing licencing.
 Our experience has steadily grown as we have repeated this many times within Australian and New Zealand, for other sterile compounding pharmacies who are targeting the oncology drug compounding market.

 Services you may need include:

 - Designing, building and validating clean rooms

 - Training staff in quality management and sterile product manufacture